cadolphs/aoc_2022/docs/day07.md

 So.
 First, we need to parse the input.
 For now I'm using a single enum that keeps track of everything a line can be: A command or an entry.
 And then for each command I have an enum variant as well as for a file entry and a directory entry.
 Tests check that the parsing works as intended.

+Now that the parsing works, what about the actual algorithm?
+Let's start with a messy loop, then refactor later :)